 The longer you leave the eggs in the the cabbage dye the darker and more complex they become.
 I kept the darker ones in the frig overnight.

-They are just so stunning!
+These naturally dyed blue eggs are just so stunning!
 The camera does not do them justice!

 When the eggs come out of the dye let them dry naturally and then put them back in the frig.
 They will be ready for Easter morning!

-I hope you will try these amazing eggs.
+I hope you will try these amazing pretty eggs.
 Start making them early in the week.
 And little by little you will have the most beautiful blue Easter eggs!